Adam-Call/Nearal_Network_Carity_Analysis/README.md

     -Were you able to achieve the target model performance?

-        -unfortunatly the model was never able to meet the target of 75% accuracy
+        -unfortunately the model was never able to meet the target of 75% accuracy

     -What steps did you take to try and increase model performance?